tveyben/dotfiles/README.md

-# YADM - Yet Anoteher Dotfiles Manager
+# YADM - Yet Another Dotfiles Manager
 the configuration for my linux environment

 ## On a new PC